AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/generating-access-tokens-for-server-side-apis.md

 ## The Server-to-server Flow {#the-server-to-server-flow}

 A user with an IMS org administrator role, and who is also a member of the AEM Users or AEM Administrators Product Profile on AEM Author, can generate an AEM as a Cloud Service credential.
 That credential can subsequently be retrieved by a user with the AEM as a Cloud Service Environment administrator role and should be installed on the server and needs be treated carefully as a secret key.
 This JSON format file contains all the data required to integrate with an AEM as a Cloud Service API.
 The data is used to create a signed JWT token, which is exchanged with IMS for an IMS access token.
 This access token can then be used as a Bearer authentication token to make requests to AEM as a Cloud Service.
+The credentials expire after one year by default, but they can be refreshed when needed, generating as described [here](#refresh-credentials).

 The server-to-server flow involves the following steps: